 In a recent post on our Lucy Walker Recruitment Blog, we talked about how much recruitment has changed in the last 25 years.

 Logically it reflects business changes in general and the desire that every organisation has to develop a motivated and engaged team that deliver consistently.

-As we have mentioned many times before, people grow organisations.
+As we have mentioned many times before, it is people that grow organisations.
 Therefore, a focus on developing a talent pipeline will be critical to your growth over the next few years.

 What Is a Talent Pipeline?